rg-/wp-mercadolibre-sync/README.md

 # Wordpress Mercado Libre Sync

-Version 1.0.0

 ```
-Add Mercado Libre API functionality to your site
+Connect your website with the Mercado Libre API.
 ```

 ## Description

-Soon....
+This plugin will make possible to interact with your application on Mercado Libre and your Wordpress site.